smiffytech/envmon/README.md

 List of all sensors on which system is reporting.

 * device_id (string) - unique identifier for device.
 If using 1-Wire devices, this would be the part serial number.
-In the absence of the device having an ID, one should be made up which is unique to the system.
+In the absence of the device having an ID, I would suggest generating a UUID for this purpose.
 * type (string) - temperature, rain (list will be expanded.)
 * title (string) - device title, for reports.
 * location (string) - location of device, for reports.